Clarification on CSR funds for COVID–19

-Corporate Social Responsibility (CSR) defines as an organization’s sense of responsibility towards the environment (both ecological and social) and community which it operates.
-Companies can fulfil this responsibility by contributing to CSR funds.
+Corporate Social Responsibility (CSR) defines as an organization’s sense of responsibility towards the environment (both ecological and social) and community in which it operates.
+Companies can fulfill this responsibility by contributing to CSR funds.

 Contribution to awareness campaigns on COVID–19 Vaccination

-The funds spent on various activities related to COVID-19 vaccination awareness campaigns/programme on the promotion of healthcare; including preventive healthcare and sanitation will be considered as the company’s CSR obligations.
+The funds spent on various activities related to COVID-19 vaccination awareness campaigns/programs on the promotion of healthcare; including preventive healthcare and sanitation will be considered as the company’s CSR obligations.

 The official notification of MCA related to the Clarification on CSR funds for COVID–19 is as follows:CSR2021_13012021